MADStudioNU/Classy/README.md

 [![Build Status](https://travis-ci.org/mmlc/Classy.svg?branch=master)](https://travis-ci.org/mmlc/Classy)

-## What
+## What is this and Why

-With good manners, and the right utensils, you can do anything.
+Classy is a crazy experiment in just how far you can go, and just how little you really need, to create useful, versatile, extensible class objects in Javascript.

+This is the premise:

-Put another way: you don't need prototypes.
-You don't need Classes.
-You don't need `super` or `interface`.
+You don't need prototypes.
+You don't need `class`.
+You don't need `super` or `extend`.
 With a small set of powerful functions for composing simple data structures, you can build anything.

-That's Classy.
-The no-system class system.
-It's just composition.
+It's a no-class class system.
+It's simple.
+It's Classy.

 ## Features